trufanov-nok/scantailor-universal/src/packaging/windows/readme.en.txt

    Make sure the building process finishes without errors.
 Warnings may be ignored.

-   If everything went right, the installer named scantailor-VERSION-install.exe will appear in C:\build\scantailor-build.
+   If everything went right, the installer named scantailor-universal-VERSION-install.exe will appear in C:\build\scantailor-universal-build.
 The VERSION part of the name will be replaced by the actual version, taken from the version.h file in the root of the source directory.